 - Caffeine is a personal choice, exactly as for sugar and salt.
 The evidence is strong that it is less harmful than sugar, which may be the best target for dietary change.

 - The best advice is to listen to what your own body is signaling.
 The genetic aspects of caffeine are far larger than is apparent in the ads and talking up of diets and products.
 There’s a tendency to treat caffeine as a moral or lifestyle issue.
 It’s more your biology in action.
 It’s not good for a stressed person.
 It seems fine for most people.

 - Don’t underestimate the positive wellness elements of caffeine.
 It gets bad press in most regards but it is as effective in neurological, cognitive, and mental health as green tea is in areas of disease prevention and palliation.

 - This is a mind-body debate.
 If you’re not comfortable in your mind about it, don’t consume it.
 If you are fine with it, stick to the simple metric of no more than 400 mg, and preferably 300, assuming 40 mg per cup of tea and 100 for coffee.

-EDITOR’ S NOTE: This post is an outstanding example of why Peter Keen is a finalist for Tea Health Advocate in the 2019 World Tea Expo Awards.
-Not too late to register and vote.
-Use the discount coupon SPFLCN2 – to get $50 off on full conference!
-Register here.
+EDITOR’ S NOTE: This post is an outstanding example of why Peter Keen was a finalist for Tea Health Advocate in the 2019 World Tea Expo Awards.